AnantharamanLab/VIBRANT/README.md

 ### Anaconda (currently running v1.2.0)
 1) Install dependencies.
 See *Requirements* section above.
-2) Install directly to PATH using conda.
+2) Install directly to $PATH using bioconda.
-    `conda install -c bioconda vibrant`
+    `conda install -c bioconda vibrant==1.2.0`
 3) Download and setup databases.
 This will take some time due to file sizes, but it only needs to be run once.
-This step requires 20GB of temporary storage space and ~11.2GB of final storage space.
-To do this, run `download-db.sh` which should be in your system's PATH.
+This step requires ~20GB of temporary storage space and ~11GB of final storage space.
+To do this, run `download-db.sh` which should be in your system's $PATH.
     `download-db.sh`

 ### GitHub (currently running v1.2.0)